humaxai2025/LLMDB/README.md

-# LLM DB v1.0 🤖
+# LLM DB v1.2 🤖

-**The Ultimate Large Language Model Comparison Tool with Advanced Analytics**
+**The Ultimate Large Language Model Comparison Tool with Advanced Analytics, Documentation Hub & Notifications**

 LLM DB is a comprehensive, user-friendly web application that helps developers, researchers, and AI enthusiasts compare and choose the right Large Language Model (LLM) for their needs.
 With 150 carefully curated production models from 39+ providers, powerful cost analytics, token optimization, and intelligent model recommendations, you'll never struggle to find pricing, context windows, or API integration details again.